We are Historians!

 At St. Martin’s, we believe that children should be taught to have an in depth and chronological understanding of time periods, people and events that have helped to change and shape their local area as well as their country.
 We also believe it is important for children to learn about ancient civilisations whose lasting impact has shaped the world to be that which children experience today.

 We intend for our history curriculum to be progressive with prior learning being revisited in later years ensuring a depth of knowledge is developed.
-We have also ensured that historical skills are embedded and built upon at every stage throughout the children's journey through school.

 Alongside the aims and expectations set out in the National Curriculum, our History curriculum also offers opportunities for the children to: